kubevirt/kubevirt.github.io/_posts/2019-05-21-kubevirt-with-ansible-part-1.markdown

 ```

 The output is almost the same as on the previous run, with the one difference being that this time no changes were reported (`changed=0`).

 This is a concept called idempotency and is present in both Kubernetes and Ansible (though not everywhere).

 In this context it means that if the state you want to achieve with your playbook (have the VM running) is the state that the cluster
 currently is in (the VM is already running) then nothing will change, no matter how many times you attempt the operation.

-__NOTE:__ Kubernetes versions prior to 1.12 contain a bug that might report operations that didn't really do anything as having
+> note "Note"
-changed things.
+> Kubernetes versions prior to 1.12 contain a bug that might report operations that didn't really do anything as having changed things.
 If your second (and third, etc.) run of `01_vm1_running.yaml` keep reporting `changed=1`, this might be the reason why.

 Let's finish with cleaning up after ourselves by removing _vm1_.
 First the relevant YAML: